-Why choose Matthews & Goodman?
+Why Choose Matthews & Goodman?

-Exiting a commercial lease
+Exiting a Commercial Lease

 If you are moving permanently from your current property, you will need to settle your dilapidations bill.
 Dilapidations refer to the repairs required to return a property to the condition it was in at the start of the lease.
-This could be a timely and costly process, impacting on your ability to move.
+This can be a timely and costly process, impacting on your ability to move.

-Renewing a commercial lease
+Renewing a Commercial Lease

-As a commercial lease comes to an end, the renewal process can be initiated by either the landlord or the tenant, by way of a Section 25 Notice (for landlords) or a Section 26 Notice (for tenants).
+As a commercial lease comes to an end, the renewal process can be initiated by either the landlord or the tenant by way of a Section 25 Notice (for landlords) or a Section 26 Notice (for tenants).

 During this time, both parties may review the current agreement to ensure that there is a viable justification for any amends to be made in the terms and conditions, including rental payments and break clauses.

-We have a proven reputation of advising clients during the negotiation period to help them achieve the best possible deal - before signing a new agreement.
-This includes reviewing any proposed changes by the landlord, to ensure they are reasonable and fair in the current market.
+We have a proven reputation of advising clients during the negotiation period to help them achieve the best possible deal before signing a new agreement.
+This includes reviewing any proposed changes by the landlord to ensure they are reasonable and fair in the current market.

 However, tenants could use a rent review to their advantage by using the regular break clauses to negotiate more favourable lease terms.

 Our lease advisory consultants will work with you to ensure rent reviews run smoothly and efficiently to ensure that: